David-Mulder/paper-datatable/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-If you need it under different terms do contact me personally.
+This project uses a fair share license construction, if you wish to use this project commercially you will likely want to continue reading [here](https://github.com/David-Mulder/fair-share-license/blob/master/CONTRIBUTING.md).
+If you wish to donate please contact me personally.

 ## Contributing

-I absolutely HATE HATE HATE rejecting pull requests, so let me just outline some advice:
+I absolutely HATE rejecting pull requests, so let me just outline some advice:

  1. If you are planning on doing anything except a quick fix, it's a wise idea to open an issue first with your plans.
 That way we can talk it through and check whether it might not already be easily possible and whether it fits with the